sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/google_sheets.md

 1. If there are any problems with reading headers (i.e., the header is not a string or is empty or not unique): the headers row will be extracted as data and automatic header names will be used.
 1. Empty rows are ignored.
-1. `dlt` will normalize range names and headers into table and column names - so they may be different in the database than in Google Sheets.
+1. `data_load_tool` will normalize range names and headers into table and column names - so they may be different in the database than in Google Sheets.
 Prefer small cap names without special characters.